top of page

 Growing up, I was deeply sensitive to other people's emotions and to conflict.
 I learned early on how to listen deeply and tune in to others, a gift that has shaped my approach as a therapist.
 I have always been especially drawn to those who feel overlooked, left behind, or considered “outliers.”
 If you’ve ever felt unseen, unheard, or like no one has been there for you, I want you to know I’m here with you.

-I identify as a highly sensitive person (HSP), and I understand how sensitivity can feel like both a strength and a struggle.
-The very trait that once made me feel different has become one of the greatest tools I bring into my work.
-If you’re curious about what it means to be an HSP, feel free to visit the resources page on my site.
+As a highly sensitive person (HSP), I know how sensitivity can feel like both a strength and a challenge.
+What once made me feel different has become one of the greatest gifts I bring into my work.
+When we learn to honor sensitivity rather than fight it, it can open the door to deeper connection, empathy, and joy.

 MY PHILOSOPHY